portellam/VAC-Manager/README.md

 Allows:
 1. Listen to all sources together, but record separately.
-  a.
-Record all channels from music band separately, for optimal future remastering.
+  * Record all channels from music band separately, for optimal future remastering.
-  b.
-Allow for future editor(s) to mitigate unnecessary audio sources (time-keeping audio and audio engineer communication) within master recording.
+  * Allow for future editor(s) to mitigate unnecessary audio sources (time-keeping audio and audio engineer communication) within master recording.

 ## 2. Features